-With the ever-increasing cost of acquiring new clients, we all know and recognize the incredible importance of customer retention, especially in the professional services space.
-And yet — the once-anomalous customer divestment is fast becoming a popular option for firms that want to rid themselves of their less-profitable clientele.
-According to the Harvard Business Review, 90 percent of surveyed executives said they had “given some serious thought to divesting customers,” and 85 percent said they already had.
+The cost of acquiring new clients is increasing by the day, underlining the incredible importance of customer retention, especially in the professional services industry.
+And yet, the once-exception of customer divestment is fast becoming a popular option for firms that want to disassociate themselves from their less-profitable clients.
+According to the Harvard Business Review, 90 percent of surveyed executives said they had “given serious thought to divesting customers,” and 85 percent said they already had.

-Before choosing to divest, holistically consider your relationship with a client — taking into account other factors aside from just profitability.
-Is your client truly unwilling to spend more, or just unaware of all the services you offer?
-Have their needs changed over time, and — if so — can you accommodate these changes?
-What about your own strategic focus — are there times it might shift away from certain clients, and make them feel unattended?
+Holistically assess your relationship with the client, considering factors aside from just profitability before divesting.
+For example, is your client genuinely unwilling to spend more or simply unaware of all the services you offer?
+Have their needs changed over time, and — if so — can you accommodate them?
+What about your own strategic focus — does it sometimes shift away from certain clients and make them feel unattended?
 Educating customers rather than dropping them may be more productive in such cases.
 While in other cases, renegotiating the value proposition will create a win-win situation, benefitting you and your client equally.

-Maintaining positive relationships with clients is no exact science, and their satisfaction with your services relies on quite a few different factors — only some of them.
+Maintaining positive relationships with clients is no science; their satisfaction with your services relies on different factors.
+And you can control only some of them.
 So, assess whether or not you can manage an unprofitable client and revive a worsening relationship with a dissatisfied client.
-Or whether or not their satisfaction is out of your hands, and it’s time to let them go.
+Or whether or not their satisfaction is out of your hands; if not, it’s time to let them go.

-“Managing expectations” is certainly a buzzword in the marriage counseling space, but the same general principles apply when dealing with unruly clients.
-From the get-go, clients need to be equipped with the right knowledge to not only navigate the (likely complex) services or solutions you offer, but also to understand the specific terms of their relationship with you.
-Ideally, you’d like to deliver this information during the negotiation phase, before a contract is even on the table.
-Both sides can ascertain and set expectations early on if you take the time to clearly delineate the ways in which you create value.
+“Managing expectations” is undoubtedly a buzzword in marriage counseling, but the same principles apply when dealing with unruly clients.
+From the get-go, clients need to be equipped with the right knowledge to navigate the possibly complex services or solutions you offer and understand the specific terms of their relationship with you.
+Ideally, you’d like to deliver this information during the negotiation phase, before even the contract is on the table.
+Both sides can ascertain and set expectations early on if you take the time to delineate how you create value.

-The flux nature of many projects can leave you susceptible to scope creep — and there are clients out there who either actively capitalize on this, or simply aren’t aware that they’re exceeding the original scope of a project.
-Of course, starting off with a clear plan (see: “Manage expectations”) can help mitigate scope creep and project overrun to an extent, but you need to be aggressive about tracking the details of hours worked and tasks completed for each project or client your firm takes on.
+The ongoing nature of many projects can leave you susceptible to scope creep — and there are clients out there who either actively capitalize on it or simply aren’t aware that they’re exceeding the project’s original scope.
+Of course, starting off with a clear plan (see: “Manage expectations”) can help mitigate scope creep and project overruns to an extent, but you need to be aggressive about tracking the details of hours worked and tasks completed for each project or client your firm takes on.
 In the often-repeated “80/20 rule,” 80% of a business’s earnings come from a small percentage (20%) of customers.
 Customers who don’t necessarily buy a lot but don’t demand a lot of services may be better customers than those who buy more but need so much assistance that they cost you.
 However, maintaining a long-term record of all interactions with a customer is the best way to evaluate its profitability.

-By tracking project progress in real-time, you and your team can address potential scope creep in real-time, and attempt to get ahead of it by communicating with your client as quickly as possible.
-Additionally, in aggregating both real-time and historical project data, you’ll be able to make quick comparisons between actual data and estimates to know as soon as possible when you stray from projected costs or timelines.
+Tracking project progress in real-time can empower you and your team to address potential scope creep and help you get ahead of it by communicating with your client as quickly as possible.
+Additionally, aggregating real-time and historical project data allows you to quickly compare actual data with estimates to know when you stray from projected costs or timelines.